Skip to main content

 • All video content—recorded meetings, informational videos, public service announcements, live streams, training materials, archived broadcasts

 Video presents a particular challenge because many governments have years or even decades of archived meeting recordings that were never captioned or made accessible.
-Some agencies have thousands of hours of historical video content sitting on servers or stored in legacy systems.

 What about archived or older content?